wayne-xyz/FruitNinjaGame-Mac/README.md

 # FruitNinjaPhone
 For the Architecture Final

-Game on Mac with the phone can control the Shuriken in the game to cut the fruits.
+It's a Game on Mac with the phone that control the Shuriken in the game to cut the fruits.